SPRING Partnership Lead

-I am a relatively new face at SAVTE (I joined in June 2019).
-My journey into “development” and the charity sector started while in university as a volunteer and (many years later) as a staff of a grassroots community organisation in Cameroon promoting education, rights and empowered citizenship of Mbororo cattle herders.
+June 2020 will be exactly one year since I joined SAVTE.
+Covid-19 imposed lockdown is perfect timing to reflect on the road so far and think about the future.
+My journey into “development” and the charity sector started in 1990 while in university as a volunteer and (many years later) as a staff of a grassroots community organisation in Cameroon promoting education, rights and livelihoods of Mbororo cattle herders.

 I like books (my home is full of unread ones that I’m hanging on to jealously), sports (football and swimming mainly) and documentaries.
 I don’t like food and eating, I only eat because I have to.
-I cannot say the same for a cup of tea!
+I cannot say the same for a cup of tea though!